LexicRo/.github/profile/README.md

 Where the lexicon knows more than one reading for a token, the response exposes them in `candidates` instead of silently picking one — about 35.68% of tokens carry a `candidates` list, measured on the UD Romanian RRT test split.

-`/conjugate` returns a verb's conjugation table.
+`/conjugate` returns a verb's conjugation table — seven moods, and it marks a paradigm as predicted when the conjugator doesn't recognise the verb.

 ## Try it